AdobeDocs/experience-platform.en/help/sandboxes/ui/sandboxes-tooling.md

 Select **[!UICONTROL Publish]** to confirm to publication of the package.

-![Publish package confirmation page, highlighting the [!UICONTROL Publish] option.](../images/ui/sandbox-tooling/publish-package-confirmation.png)
+![Publish package confirmation dialog, highlighting the [!UICONTROL Publish] option.](../images/ui/sandbox-tooling/publish-package-confirmation.png)

 You are returned to the **[!UICONTROL Packages]** tab in the [!UICONTROL Sandboxes] environment, where you can see the new published package.